reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 Reflex apps compile down to a [Next.js](https://github.com/vercel/next.js) frontend app and a [FastAPI](https://github.com/tiangolo/fastapi) backend app.
 Only the UI is compiled to Javascript; all the app logic and state management stays in Python and is run on the server.
 Reflex uses websockets to send events from the frontend to the backend, and to send state updates from the backend to the frontend.

-When building Reflex, we wanted the final app to be as close to a traditional web app as possible so that it ca
+When building Reflex, we wanted the final product to look and feel like a traditional web app to the end user, while still being easy to build and maintain for the developer.
+We chose to leverage the existing web ecosy

 The diagram below shows a detailed overview of how a Reflex app works.
 We'll go through each part in more detail in the following sections.